 “I think there will be enough support on it to show there’s no chance they can impeach the president,” Paul told reporters before the vote.
 “If 34 people support my resolution that this is an unconstitutional proceeding, it shows they don’t have the votes and we’re basically wasting our time.”

 The Post’s Ashlyn Still and JM Rieger have a running tracker of where both Democrats and Republicans stand.
 So far, about a dozen Republican senators have expressed openness to the impeachment trial, though which way they will vote remains uncertain.

-McConnell had previously blamed Trump for the events of Jan.
+Senate Minority Leader Mitch McConnell (R-Ky.) had previously blamed Trump for the events of Jan.
 6, without explicitly saying how he’d vote in a trial.

 “The mob was fed lies,” McConnell said in the Senate’s first session back after certifying Biden’s win.
 “They were provoked by the president and other powerful people, and they tried to use fear and violence to stop a specific proceeding of the first branch of the federal government which they did not like.
 But we pressed on, we stood together and said an angry mob would not get veto power over the rule of law in our nation.”

 A conviction is necessary to hold the second, arguably more consequential vote to bar Trump from ever holding federal office again.
 That action only takes a majority vote.

 Answering your questions on impeachment

 Does Trump have to appear in person at the Senate trial?

 Not only does he not have to, it’s unlikely he will.
 Remember, Trump just went through an impeachment trial a year ago, and he was only a couple of miles away in the White House at the time.
 He didn’t make an appearance then, despite at one point saying he would “strongly consider” testifying either in writing or in person.
 Now he lives in Florida, and there’s no indication that he’s coming back to Washington for the trial.